 We are now publishing each issue of our magazine — the Annals of Improbable Research — as an e-book, as well as on paper.

-Here I will explain (A) the problem we solved, and (B) how we solved it — and why we think our little invention is a big deal for anyone who publishes magazines and for anyone who reads them.
+Here I will explain (A) the problem; and (B) how we solved it.
+We think our little invention is a big deal for anyone who publishes magazines — and for anyone who reads them.

 A. The Problem: magazines are not available as e-books

 E-books are becoming the dominant form in which people get and read books.
-These e-books have two important qualities:
+These e-books have three important qualities:

 But (but!)… those books have a third pertinent quality: they are mostly text.
 For nicely formatted publications — hello, magazines! — e-book versions have until now been impractical-to-impossible.